On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Introduction

-where $\bw_i \in \Rb^p$ is the covariate measurement noise and $\bpi_i \in \{0,1\}^p$ is a binary observation mask with $\circ$ denoting component-wise multiplication.
-Further, we consider a high-dimensional setting where $n$ and $p$ are growing with $n$ possibly much smaller than $p$.
+where $\bw_i \in \Rb^p$ is the covariate measurement noise, $\bpi_i \in \{1, \NA\}^p$ is a binary mask with $\NA$ denoting a missing value, and $\circ$ is the Hadamard product.
+Further, we consider a high-dimensional setting where $n$ and $p$ are growing with $n$ possibly smaller than $p$.

 We analyze the classical method of principal component regression (PCR) within this framework.
 PCR is a two-stage process: first, PCR ``de-noises'' the observed in-sample covariate matrix $\bZ = [\bz^T_i] \in \Reals^{n \times p}$ via principal component analysis (PCA), i.e., PCR replaces $\bZ$ by its low-rank approximation.
 Then, PCR regresses $\by = [y_i] \in \Reals^n$ on the low-rank approximation to produce the model estimate $\bhbeta$.
+This focus of this work is to answer the following questions about PCR: